• Safety Laws in Kentucky

 Motorcycle Riders

-According to the Kentucky motorcycle manual, all motorcycle riders under the age of 21 must wear helmets.
+According to the Kentucky motorcycle manual, all motorcycle riders who possess a motorcycle instruction permit, have had an operator’s license for less than 1 year, and operators under 21 years old, must wear a helmet.
 You can find more specifics about this law, as well as the requirement for all motorcycle riders to wear protective eye gear, in KRS 189.285.

 ATV Riders